tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/copy-blob-from-url.md

 |`x-ms-lease-id:<ID>`|Required if the destination blob has an active lease.
 The lease ID specified for this header must match the lease ID of the destination blob.
 If the request does not include the lease ID or it is not valid, the operation fails with status code 412 (Precondition Failed).<br /><br /> If this header is specified and the destination blob does not currently have an active lease, the operation will also fail with status code 412 (Precondition Failed).<br /><br /> In version 2012-02-12 and newer, this value must specify an active, infinite lease for a leased blob.
 A finite-duration lease ID fails with 412 (Precondition Failed).|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1 KiB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see [About Storage Analytics Logging](About-Storage-Analytics-Logging.md) and [Azure Logging: Using Logs to Track Storage Requests]

-### Request Body
+### Request body
- No request body.
+None.

 ## Response
 The response includes an HTTP status code and a set of response headers.

-### Status Code
+### Status code
 A successful operation returns status code 202 (Accepted).

- For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).
+For information about status codes, see [Status and error codes](Status-and-Error-Codes2.md).

-### Response Headers
+### Response headers
 The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?linkid=150478).

 |Response header|Description|
 |---------------------|-----------------|